 We run consistent programing and offer supports to make it possible

 James Bay Girls at Bat offers two week-long retreats per year for youth in the program.
 At retreats, youth participate in a wide variety of leadership and personal development activities and are matched with female mentors (both local - from their community, and national -from across the country).
+When they return home, youth work on a series of leadership and goal-setting challenges to continue their leadership development.
 Mentors sign up to support their assigned youth for a minimum of one year.
 This includes attending retreats, attending robust training, visiting their assigned youth in community, and connecting with their assigned youth weekly via phone and social media.

 We measure our impact

 92% of participants in the program report that it has helped them gain more adults and peers they can rely on